 The First National Bank Of Anna

-The First National Bank Of Anna in Texas printed $117,630 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1926 and stopped printing money in 1935, which equals a 10 year printing period.
-That is actually quite brief in terms of bank existence.
+The First National Bank Of Anna in Illinois printed $856,300 dollars worth of national currency.
+That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
+This national bank opened in 1890 and stopped printing money in 1933, which equals a 44 year printing period.
+That is a fairly normal lifespan for a national bank.
 During its life, The First National Bank Of Anna issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Anna was located in Collin County.
-It was assigned charter number 12867.
+For the record, The First National Bank Of Anna was located in Union County.
+It was assigned charter number 4449.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Anna in Texas issued 750 sheets of $10 1902 blue seal national bank notes.
-In the scheme of things that is a really tiny printing number.
-You are likely dealing with a true rarity.
+The First National Bank Of Anna also printed 9,683 sheets of $10 1902 blue seal national bank notes.
+That is a fairly standard sheet output for a national bank issuing blue seals.
+You likely aren’t dealing with a super common or a super rare bank note.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note

-The First National Bank Of Anna also printed 310 sheets of Type1 1929 $10 national bank notes.
-That may sound like a very small number, and it is.
-However, when it comes to small size notes, that print range usually allows for a handful of survivors.
+The First National Bank Of Anna also printed 1,051 sheets of Type1 1929 $10 national bank notes.
+That is a pretty typical sheet output for a national bank during the small size era.
 Each $10 bill from 1929 has a portrait of Alexander Hamilton on it.
 The black number written vertically is the charter number.
 The charter number never affects the value; it is just an identifier.
 The ten dollar type1 national bank note happens to be the single most common national bank note, with over 65,000 known to exist from all banks.
 Of course each note is valued based on its condition and rarity.
 Some are very rare.